molconcept/binary-file-handling-with-class/README.md

 EDIT Records : Modify existing records within the binary file.

-APPEND Records : Add new records to the binary file seamlessly.
+APPEND Records : Add new records to the binary file.

 DELETE Records : Remove unwanted records from the binary file.